koszala/testing-gatsby/src/blog-posts/post-2.md

 ---
 slug: "/blog/my-second-post"
 date: "2020-06-12"
-title: "Fuuk this works"
+title: "Looks like it works"
 ---

-There is hope for this shit
+There is hope for this